 - Excellent oral hygiene is key to maintaining healthy teeth and avoiding cavities and decay.

 - Clean your aligners with a clear, anti-bacterial soft soap to keep them free of harmful bacteria.
 Clear anti-bacterial soap is an excellent and inexpensive way to keep your aligners clear and fresh.

 - Brush your aligners gently so they don't become scratched, and then rinse off the soap.
 Then you're done!

 You can remove your Invisalign aligners to play sports without worrying about causing them damage.

 However, keep in mind that Invisalign aligners must be kept in for a minimum of 22 hours a day, so plan your time carefully.

-You'll also want to invest in a sports mouth guard to protect your teeth, as orthodontic treatment can cause your teeth to loosen slightly as they move into their new positions, and this can make them more susceptible to damage.
+Some patients also invest in a sports mouth guard to protect their teeth, as orthodontic treatment can cause your teeth to loosen slightly as they move into their new positions, and this can make them more susceptible to damage.